VCityTeam/UD-SV/Doc/Devel/Needs/Need026.md

-# Need 026 : Workspaces to manage concurrent points of view of historians
+# Need 026 : Workspaces to manage concurrent points of view of historians (backend)

 ### User story
 Historians want to manage different points of view of urban evolution